Human rights in the Democratic Republic of the Congo: Acceptable conditions of work

-Employers often did not respect the minimum wage law of $1.00 per day.
+In 2006, employers often did not respect the minimum wage law of $1.00 per day.
 The average monthly wage did not provide a decent standard of living for a worker and family in the formal economy.
 Government salaries remained low, ranging from $50 to $110 (26,500 to 58,300 Congolese francs) per month, and salary arrears were common throughout the public sector.
 More than 90 percent of laborers worked in subsistence agriculture or informal commerce.
 Many relied on extended family for support.
 The Ministry of Labor was responsible for enforcing the minimum wage but did not do so effectively.

-The law defines different standard workweeks for different jobs, ranging from 45 to 72 hours per week.
+In 2020, the law defined different standard workweeks for different jobs, ranging from 45 to 72 hours per week.
 The law also prescribed rest periods and premium pay for overtime, but this was often not respected in practice.
 The law established no monitoring or enforcement mechanism, and businesses often ignored these standards in practice.

 The law specifies health and safety standards; however, the Ministry of Labor did not effectively enforce them.
 No provisions of the law enable workers to remove themselves from dangerous work situations without jeopardizing their employment.

 According to Global Witness, workers in the formal mining sector, as well as illegal diggers, faced particular risks.
 Most worked with no protective clothing, equipment, or training.
 Scores died during the year, usually in mineshaft collapses, and companies provided no compensation upon death.
 It is estimated that there were more than one million miners working outside the formal sector nationwide.
 Many suffered violence from guards and security forces for illegally entering mining concessions.

 Historical situation

 The following chart shows the Democratic Republic of the Congo's ratings since 1972 in the Freedom in the World reports, published annually by Freedom House.
 A rating of 1 is "free"; 7, "not free".

+Freedom House changed their ranking system and in 2023, they scored DRC as follows;